KillingVectorField/ZhixuanShao.github.io/index.md

     - Identify small groups that always team up.
     - Discover user clusters with common features, e.g. city.
     - Define affinity between users based on the embeddings.
-  + **Identify stolen accounts in PUBG mobile.** Build an XGBoost classifier based on user features in consecutive weeks.
-We also noticed *clustering tendency* within stolen accounts.
-Enhanced the performance significantly by adding user affinity and node embedding into the model, especially when positive labels are rare.
+  + **Stolen accounts detection in PUBG mobile.** Built an XGBoost classifier based on user features in consecutive weeks.
+Also noticed clustering tendency within stolen accounts.
+Enhanced the performance by adding user affinity and node embedding into the model, especially when positive labels are rare.

 ## Honors
 * **Excellent Research Award**, Peking University, Oct 2018